Vikas8773/prototype_2_SIH2024/README.md

 # Apple Disease Detection

-This project explores the use of deep learning and image processing techniques to create a reliable system for spotting diseases in apple trees.
+It explores the use of deep learning and image processing techniques to create a reliable system for spotting diseases in apple trees.
 The goal is to innovate agriculture by improving crop health monitoring and management.

 ## Introduction